proplot-dev/proplot/docs/why.rst

 * ...need to make new figures nearly every day.

-ProPlot's core mission is to provide a smoother plotting experience for matplotlib's heaviest users, with ease of use as the number one priority.
+ProPlot's core mission is to provide a smoother plotting experience for matplotlib's heaviest users.
 We accomplish this by *expanding upon* the object-oriented matplotlib API.
-ProPlot makes changes that would be hard to justify or difficult to incorporate into matplotlib itself, owing to design choices and backwards compatibility considerations.
+ProPlot makes changes that would be hard to justify or difficult to incorporate into matplotlib itself, owing to differing design choices and backwards compatibility considerations.

 This page enumerates these changes and explains how they address the limitations of the matplotlib API.